Magento 2: Models, Resource Models and Collections in 2026

 • The ConnectionAdapterInterface is called in \Magento\Framework\Model\ResourceModel\Type\Db\ConnectionFactory in the create() method:

 • The \Magento\Framework\Model\ResourceModel\Type\Db\ConnectionFactory is a realization of the \Magento\Framework\Model\ResourceModel\Type\Db\ConnectionFactoryInterface class.
-It is called in the \Magento\Framework\App\ResourceConnection (which is called in resource model as it was mentioned above and using in methods for connecting to database) in the __construct() method:
+It is called in the \Magento\Framework\App\ResourceConnection (which is called in resource model as it was mentioned above, and used in methods for connecting to the database) in the __construct() method:

-All transactions, operations with foreign keys, indexes, columns, tables are implemented in \Magento\Framework\DB\Adapter\Pdo\Mysql.
+All transactions, operations with foreign keys, indexes, columns, and tables are implemented in \Magento\Framework\DB\Adapter\Pdo\Mysql.

 Magento Audit